 I look forward to sharing my visions with you.

 Tak grew up in Los Angeles and now resides in the Pacific N. W. region of the United States.

 + Our original insect art features real butterflies, beetles and other insects, created and produced with the discriminating client in mind.

 + Each Insectism art-piece is created one-at-a-time and never mass-produced.
 Therefore, some variations and dissimilarities between what our clients receive and the photographed artwork presented on our website should be expected.

-+ You will be purchasing art that is created and made in the USA.
++ You will be purchasing insect and butterfly art that is created and made in the USA.

 + Our shadowbox frames have a modern, opulent depth of 2.5" and are built from scratch right here in the USA of solid wood.

 + UV filtering, museum-grade glass is utilized to protect insect specimens within our frames.

 + We use only museum-quality acid-free mat borders and backings.

 + Our specimens are obtained from nature and therefore imperfections such as spots, small tears and asymmetries are natural and shall not be considered defects.